sal55/langs/mfeatures.md

 'cast' will apply whatever cast is required.
 This is handy when the necessary type needs to be tracked down, or when it is likely to change.

+(There are issues at present with getting function pointer types to match properly.
+So here cast() is an easy way to do that.)

 ### Conditional Statements

 This is mainly the **if** statement: